Wandsworth Museum: History

 In 2007 Wandsworth Museum was suspended, attracting objectors and renewed interest in its collections including objections from the UK Museums Association.

 The museum reopened in September 2010 after a three-year closure having gathered promises of £2 million of funding by local philanthropists.

 It closed again in 2016, and Wandsworth Council and the Battersea Arts Collection became custodians of the collection.

 It was registered as a charity in 2008 until removal in 2017.
 The Wandsworth Museum was folded into the Battersea Arts Collection to form the BAC Moving Museum.

 Battersea Arts Centre gave the collection back to Wandsworth Council in 2021 saying "Along with many arts organisations, we lost 50% of our annual income due to the pandemic, and this period has had a significant impact on our available resources, including our ability to successfully fundraise for the Wandsworth Borough Collection."

 Building and exhibits

 Wandsworth Museum was based at the low-rise but tall-storied Victorian stone-embellished public building — the former West Hill Reference Library — 38 West Hill, Wandsworth between 2010 and 2016.
 The museum was a function of the local authority.

 The museum displayed the history of Wandsworth and in part of the rest of the borough through the ages, with artefacts exhibited including an ornate Iron Age shield recovered from the Thames and further collections in its catalogue available for inspection.
-For a few years until 2014 it featured the De Morgan Centre, with exhibits of the ceramics of William De Morgan and of the paintings of Evelyn De Morgan.
+Prior to 2014 it featured the De Morgan Centre, with exhibits of the ceramics of William De Morgan and of the paintings of Evelyn De Morgan.